-Lot size only affects price when buyers feel the difference within the first few minutes of arrival.
+Lot size affects home value in Ladera Ranch only when buyers feel the difference during the first minutes of touring.

 Quick Summary

-- Buyers judge lot value before they compare numbers
+- Buyers judge lot value by feel before they compare measurements

-- Large lots win only when space feels usable
+- Large lots command premiums only when space feels usable and private

-- Small lots perform when privacy and layout reduce friction
+- Small lots perform well when layout, privacy, and low maintenance reduce friction

 Quick FAQs About Lot Size Pricing in Ladera Ranch

-Q: Do larger lots automatically increase home value in Ladera Ranch?
+Q: Do larger lots automatically sell for more in Ladera Ranch?

-A: No. Larger lots increase value only when buyers immediately experience usable space, privacy, and ease.
-If the lot feels exposed, awkward, or high-maintenance, buyers lower price expectations before considering square footage.
+A: No. Larger lots increase value only when buyers immediately experience usable space, privacy, and separation from neighbors.
+A 7,000-square-foot lot in Flintridge that feels exposed to sidewalk traffic or neighboring windows creates friction that lowers price tolerance before buyers evaluate interior features.

-Q: Why do some small-lot homes sell close to larger-lot prices?
+Q: Why do some small-lot homes in Ladera Ranch sell close to larger-lot prices?

-How Buyers Actually Compare Lot Size in Ladera Ranch
+How Buyers Actually Judge Lot Value in Ladera Ranch

 Why Large Lots Do Not Automatically Command a Premium